dougbutner/time-token/README.md

 # This is a WIP
-I may not have time to flesh this our months/
+I may not have time to flesh this out until spring 2021.

-Go [here](https://github.com/dougbutner/web-4) for an overview
+Go [here](https://github.com/dougbutner/web-4) for an overview of where we're going with this, or read the [Purple Paper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview) to learn about the first implementation of time tokens

 # Time Tokens
 ## A Conceptual Overview